Justus0405/Arch-Wiki/docs/3-gpu-drivers/install-nvidia.md

 # Installing NVIDIA Drivers on Arch Linux

 > [!INFO]
-> There is a too called [Nvidiainstall](https://github.com/Justus0405/Nvidiainstall)
+> There is a tool called [Nvidiainstall](https://github.com/Justus0405/Nvidiainstall)
 > Which automatically installs and configures Nvidia Drivers for your system.

 ## Install NVIDIA Packages